ibm-cloud-docs/account/iam-account_management.md

 5. Select any combination of roles or permissions to define the scope of access, and click **Add**.
 6. Click **Assign**.

-To grant another user full access to the account for the purposes of managing user access and all account resources, you must assign two policies.
-One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the **Administrator** and **Manager** role assigned.
-And, one policy that gives the user access to all account management services in the account by selecting **All account management services** with the **Administrator** role assigned.
+To grant another user full access to the account for the purposes of managing user access and all IAM-enabled account resources, you must assign two policies.
+To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** in the **Account** with the Administrator platform role and Manager service role assigned.
+To create the second policy, use the **IAM services** option, and select **No service access** in **All resource groups** with the administrator role assigned.
+This second policy provide access to view and manage all resource groups in the account.
 {: tip}

 ### Using the CLI to assign access